sbnb-irb/chemical-checker/README.md

-## Dependencies
+# Installation

 All the dependencies for the CC will be bundled within a singularity image generated during the installation process.
-However, to generate such an image we require some software being available:
+Generating such an image requires roughly 20 minutes:

-### Singularity

 1. [Install Singularity](https://www.sylabs.io/guides/2.6/user-guide/installation.html)